bips-hb/bsscomparison/README.txt

     > source("masterscript.R")

     The master script calls two types of scripts:
-    1. interactive scripts askin which simulations to run
+    1. interactive scripts asking which simulations to run
     2. the actual scripts to run the selected simulations.
     You can also run each of the scripts manually via the master script.
     Since our simulation study is computationally challenging we also